-In the event of a change of control, we may not be able to repurchase our outstanding debt as required by the applicable indentures and our Secured Revolving Line of Credit, which would result in a default under the indentures and our Secured Revolving Line of Credit.
+In the event of a change of control, we may not be able to repurchase our outstanding debt as required by the applicable indentures and our Secured Revolving Facility, which would result in a default under the indentures and our Secured Revolving Facility.

 Upon a change of control, we will be required to offer to repurchase all of our 7.50% Notes, 7.00% Notes and 2.125% Notes then outstanding at 101% of the principal amount thereof, plus accrued and unpaid interest, if any, up to, but excluding, the repurchase date.
-In addition, a change of control would be an event of default under our Secured Revolving Line of Credit.
-As of March 30, 2019, \$70 million of borrowings were outstanding under the Secured Revolving Line of Credit, \$26 million related to letters of credit under the Secured Revolving Line of Credit remained outstanding and \$1.3 billion principal amount was outstanding under our notes.
+In addition, a change of control would be an event of default under our Secured Revolving Facility.
+As of June 29, 2019, \$1.3 billion principal amount was outstanding under our notes.
 Future debt agreements may contain similar provisions.
-We may not have the financial resources to repurchase our outstanding notes and prepay all of our outstanding obligations under our Secured Revolving Line of Credit.
+We may not have the financial resources to repurchase our outstanding notes and prepay all of our outstanding obligations under our Secured Revolving Facility.